ExtremeElectronics/Pico-SD--IDE-interface--for-Rc2014/README.md

 Connect via the USB port and transfer programs directly into CPM from a Windows or Linux machine _MUCH_ faster then using command.com
 Cleck out the fast file transfer programs in  SerialCPMtools.md

+## RC2040
+The SD images are directly compatable with the RC2040 https://github.com/ExtremeElectronics/RC2040 an RC2040.ini will work in both an RC2040 and an RC2014.
+The RC2014.ini will only work in an RC2014 as it only has a subset of the settings needed.
+The RC2040 will of course require the ROM binarys too and these will be ignored by the RC2014.

+## Copying from an existing CF card.

+#CURRENTLY BEING TESTED USE AT YOUR OWN PERIL

+A complete CPM system can be moved from a CF card to an SD card.
+In Linux, The process is as follows.

+*Be very carefull as dd can trash your system if you get this wrong*

+Create a dump of the CF card with dd
+/dev/cfdrive is the path to your CF card, change this to suit your own system /home/cfimage.img will be the file image of your CF card, change this to suit your own system /home/sdfile.img will be the CPM file system image to be saved to your SD card (change RC2014.ini to match), change this to suit your own system

+dd if=/dev/cfdrive of=/home/cfimage.img

+dd if=/home/cfimage.img of=/home/CPMIDE.id bs=1024 count=1
+dd if=/home/cfimage.img of=/home/sdfile.img bs=1024 skip=1